unnatik09/RAG_ALICE_IN_WONDERLAND/README.md

 # 📚 Alice in Wonderland - RAG Application

 This project demonstrates a **Retrieval-Augmented Generation (RAG) application**.
-The system ingests *Alice's Adventures in Wonderland* by Lewis Carroll (public domain ebook), processes it into embeddings, stores them in a vector database, and enables **context-aware question answering**.
+The system ingests *Alice's Adventures in Wonderland* by Lewis Carroll (public domain ebook), processes it into embeddings, stores them in a **Chroma vector database**, and enables **context-aware question answering** using the OpenAI API.

 ---